 Capstone Project Courses with an Honors Add-On

 Capstone Project Courses are applied, culminating learning experiences required by some academic departments.
 Capstone projects vary across departments.
 They can be either a single course or a sequence of two courses and either be done individually or in a team setting.
 Honors students are permitted to link their Honors Project to a department’s required capstone courses.
-In so doing, an Honors Student will need to identify an Honors add-on to the standard capstone project.
+In so doing, an honors student will need to identify an Honors add-on to the standard capstone project.
 The Honors Project must be, in some way, differentiated from a non-honors capstone project.
-The Honors Student, the Honors Project Mentor, and the Honors Director must agree upon this Add-On.
+The honors student, the Honors Project Mentor, and the Honors Director must agree upon this add-on.